smjxpro/jrt-healthcare-appointments/docs/ARCHITECTURE.md

 ## Healthcare.Appointments.Infrastructure

 This project contains the infrastructure for the application.
 It is responsible for connecting to the database and storing the data.

+## Healthcare.Appointments.Tests

+This project contains the tests for the application.
+It is responsible for testing the application logic.